-Other established churches in South Africa include the Church of the Province of Southern Africa (Anglican Church), the Methodist Church, various Lutheran and Presbyterian churches, and the Congregational Church.
+Other established churches in South Africa include the Anglican Church Southern Africa, the Methodist Church, various Lutheran and Presbyterian churches, and the Congregational Church.

 Although the different Baptist groups are not large, they represent a strong church tradition.
 Together, they form the nucleus of the SACC.